- Chart

 Core Business Areas

-- Core Laundry Operations: Provides rental, lease, and sale of uniforms and protective clothing, as well as related services, to businesses in various industries.
+- Core Laundry Operations: Provides rental, lease, and sale of uniforms and protective clothing to businesses across various industries.
+Also includes laundering, repair, and replacement services.

 Leadership and Structure